• H O M E

 In the fall of 2020, as the pandemic and colder weather restricted outings to our own backyards, the group began to meet and share their sketches over social media.

-The group continues in 2023, and looks forward to meeting in person as the weather warms.
+The group continues in 2025, and returns to meeting on line when the weather cools.

 SKETCH POD GALLERY